nbubna/trigger/README.md

 [promise]: http://wiki.commonjs.org/wiki/Promises/A

-#### Simplistic Events Are Not Simple
+#### Simplistic Events Are Not Always Simple
 Once you've earned your "Application Events" achievement, you may realize you are only declaring events as disconnected verbs or nouns, or maybe awkward verbNouns.
 Your listeners have to glean information from the context or target element to decipher the full meaning of the event.
-Not to mention that this stuff can easily land you in "use comments to explain" territory.
+This can easily lead you away from descriptive code and into "use comments to explain" territory.
 Sometimes that simplicity is good, but sometimes it is a real problem.

 ### Grammatically Rich Events Are Simply Awesome!